Download the PDF of this Award Guide.

 - If you decline the Federal Work-Study award it may not be replaced with other aid.

 Federal Work Study (FWS) may be offered as part of your financial aid package.
 FWS provides an excellent opportunity for you to earn money and obtain job skills.
+If you are receiving unemployment insurance benefits, you must notify your local unemployment office that you are working in the FWS program.

 You may work up to 10 hours per week until you have earned your semester work study amount.
 You will be paid for actual hours worked at $9.50 per hour.
 You must be enrolled in at least 6 units during any semester in which you are employed.
-You can review the positions and job requirements online at /fao/federal-work-study-information.
+You can review the positions and job requirements online at www.saddleback.edu/fao/FWS.html.

 You have 3 weeks from the date you are awarded to be placed in a FWS position.
 If you are not placed within that time frame your FWS will be cancelled and there is no guarantee that funds will be available at a later time.